The Competition Act is enforced and administered by the Competition Bureau, a federal enforcement agency headed by the Commissioner of Competition.

-The Commissioner and Bureau staff have significant powers to investigate potential violations of the Act, which include the ability to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath and require companies or individuals to produce documents or responses to written information requests.
+The Competition Bureau has significant powers to investigate potential violations of the Competition Act.
+These include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies or individuals to produce documents or responses to written information requests.

-The Commissioner is also responsible for investigating and initiating applications relating to potential contraventions of the Act’s civil “reviewable matters”, which are primarily adjudicated before the federal Competition Tribunal (a specialized administrative body consisting of judges and “lay” experts).
-The Act’s civil reviewable matters include the civil misleading advertising, refusal to deal, price maintenance, abuse of dominance and exclusive dealing / tied selling / market restriction sections.
+The Competition Tribunal is a specialized administrative body consisting of judges and lay experts.
+Civil reviewable matters under the Act include the civil misleading advertising, refusal to deal, price maintenance, abuse of dominance and exclusive dealing / tied selling / market restriction sections.

 COMMENCEMENT OF COMPETITION LAW MATTERS

-In addition to Bureau investigations, private parties may also in some cases commence private civil actions for violations of the criminal sections of the Act, including the criminal conspiracy and criminal misleading advertising sections, or make “private access” applications to the Competition Tribunal for Tribunal orders under the refusal to deal, price maintenance and exclusive dealing / tied selling / market restriction sections.
+In addition to Competition Bureau investigations, private parties may also in some cases commence private actions for violations of the criminal sections of the Competition Act (typically under the criminal conspiracy or criminal misleading advertising sections) or commence private access applications before the Competition Tribunal for orders under the refusal to deal, price maintenance or exclusive dealing / tied selling / market restriction sections.

-Contravention of the Act can result in significant penalties, lost time and negative publicity for individuals, companies, other types of organizations and their executives and personnel.
+Violation of the Competition Act can result in significant penalties, lost time and negative publicity for individuals, companies, associations and their directors and officers.

-These include criminal fines, civil “administrative monetary penalties” or “AMPs” (essentially civil fines), imprisonment, damages (or settlements) arising from private civil actions and court orders (injunctions or prohibition orders) to stop or modify conduct.
+Some potential Competition Act penalties include criminal fines, civil administrative monetary penalties or “AMPs” (essentially civil fines), imprisonment, damages (or settlements) arising from private civil actions and court orders (injunctions or prohibition orders) to stop or modify conduct.

-Some of the specific penalties under the Act include criminal fines of up to $25 million (under the criminal conspiracy provisions), civil fines of up to $10 million (for abuse of dominance and civil misleading advertising) and imprisonment for up to 14 years.
+Some specific penalties under the Competition Act include criminal fines of up to $25 million, civil fines of up to $10 million and imprisonment for up to 14 years.

-There is also potential director and officer liability under the Act.
-In this regard, the Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil actions.
+There is also potential director and officer liability under the Competition Act.
+The Competition Bureau commonly pursues individual executives as accused in criminal matters and plaintiffs frequently name directors and officers as defendants in civil competition law actions.

 COMPETITION BUREAU SEARCHES

-The Bureau has a wide range of enforcement powers available to investigate potential violations of the Act, including the ability to obtain search warrants.
-The Competition Act also contains obstruction provisions, which make it a criminal offence to impede or prevent (or attempt to impede or prevent) inquiries or examinations under the Act.
+The Competition Act also includes criminal obstruction provisions, which make it an offence to impede or prevent or attempt to impede or prevent inquiries or examinations under the Competition Act.